gemstone-source/Active-Directory/AD-Steps-Configurations/02-AD-Add Users and Groups..md

 	- [ ] It takes an argument to pass the Json file.
 	- [ ] Create new Active Directory Group for users.
 	- [ ] Create new Active Directory Users.
-	- [ ] Add User to the his/her appropriate group.
+	- [ ] Add User to his/her appropriate group.
 	- [ ] Converts the the data FromJson.
 	- [ ] Create Active Directory Users recursively.
 	- [ ] Create Active Directory Groups recursively.

- You can check both `Json` and `Powershell` scripts int the following folder [code](https://github.com/gemstone-source/Active-Directory/tree/main/code).
+ You can check both `Json` and `Powershell` scripts in the following folder [code](https://github.com/gemstone-source/Active-Directory/tree/main/code).

 **_Remember:_** _All  codes were written in the Management Machine which is GUI Machine._